 For example, fish and seaweed contain more sodium than other food types.
 Example: On a tin of tuna chunks in springwater sodium per 100g is listed as: 178mg

-Based on a diet where nearly no processed food is eaten, I do not have to consider the salt added to processed foods.
+My current diet is based on fresh food or home-based cooking.
+So I do not have to consider the salt added to processed foods.

 I use a container as a guide with a measure corresponding to a quantity of 6g of iodised rock salt.
-This would be my maximum quantity for a normal day.
+This would normally be my maximum quantity for the day.

-When on our 70kms to 100 kms bike ride, I take extra rock salt which I suck on demand.
+When on our long and slow bike ride, I take extra rock salt which I suck on demand.

 Since then 40+ degrees temperature on a bike ride are no longer a dehydration risk (although not necessarily a pleasant temperature to ride in either :)

-Try and find out what works for you given your activity level, and the type of processed food ie hidden salt/sodium you already eat.
+Try and find out what works for you given your health condition, activity level, and the type of processed food ie hidden salt/sodium you already eat.